jay1803/braindump.maxoxo.me/content/posts/20220630224556-mastering_product_experience_in_saas_how_to_deliver_personalized_product_experiences_with_a_product_led_strategy.md

     -  6. Personalize the onboarding experience with custom journeys

+        For example, a progress bar and checklist can show prospects where they are in the product setup process.

     <!--list-separator-->

     -  7. Nurture with personalized communication

+        In-product messages are effective for influencing customers to engage in specific ways, because they’re already in the product.

+        You can configure e-mails to be triggered to send automatically based on a prospect’s action or inaction, reminding them about product value and driving them back into the product with a single CTA.

+        Other examples of action-based (or time-based) communication triggered by a specific action or inaction include welcome e-mails and notifications that the app started collecting data or that a team member joined the product.

     <!--list-separator-->

     -  8. Document important customer journeys

+        During the onboarding process, prospects may complete a product tour or a walk-through, but over time they will likely forget how to accomplish a task and turn to documentation, which can guide them step by step.
+Detailed documentation can even assist prospects in evaluating the core values and ease of using your product.
+Asana provides an example of clear and helpful documentation in its resource center.

     <!--list-separator-->

     -  9. Measure and track prospects through onboarding

+        you must focus on these two aspects:

+        -   Understanding where prospects fall off (abandon the journey)
+        -   Understanding the velocity at which prospects move through milestones

+        For tracking, consider:

+        -   Number of prospects signed up
+        -   Number of prospects that started vs. number who completed journeys and milestones
+        -   How prospects complete each step in the journey

+        To recap, here are the nine steps:

+        -   Define onboarding goals and milestones
+        -   Simplify customer journeys
+        -   Get to initial value quickly
+        -   Address “zero data/empty state”
+        -   Define a PQL
+        -   Personalize the onboarding experience with custom journeys
+        -   Nurture with personalized communication
+        -   Document important customer journeys
+        -   Measure and track prospects through onboarding

+        Important Note: The initial signup and prospect onboarding experience is a critical step in moving users through the customer lifecycle — delivering initial value, reaching PQL, and so on.
+Customer adoption and retention begins as soon as a prospect starts the signup process.
+Every milestone on the road to reaching onboarding success has to deliver a valuable outcome.
+The onboarding experience is not something to be overlooked.
+It’s a critical aspect of making your prospects understand the ins and outs of your product and its value.
+By carefully and continuously analyzing the onboarding experience, your teams will understand how effective the process is and how to improve it.

 #### Step 4: Reaching PQLs and converting to customers {#step-4-reaching-pqls-and-converting-to-customers}

+As prospects progress through the customer lifecycle, you want them to reach two important milestones.
+First, newly signed prospects should reach PQL status.
+Second, you want them to quickly convert from PQL to a closed deal.

+When making buying decisions, prospects are often deciding between four options:

+-   Use your product
+-   Do it themselves
+-   Don’t do it all
+-   Use your competitor’s product

+addressing the common reasons why prospects choose not to buy:

+-   Lacks a clear understanding of your product’s value
+-   Has the wrong perception of the product’s functionality
+-   Doesn’t know how to use your product
+-   Wasn’t onboarded quickly enough or wasn’t re-engaged at the right time
+-   Doesn’t experience pain often enough to frequently use your product
+-   Requires features that are not part of your product
+-   Lacks budget
+-   Their tech stack doesn’t integrate well with your product

 <!--list-separator-->